bingo-bango-corp/documentation/2 Implementation.md

 # Designing a service

 In _Service Thinking_, I write in detail about a service being more than just what the user sees.
 In fact, the underlying logic is what enables the service to function at all.
 In a standard API <> Client model, the user interface is nothing more than … a _client_.
-The _service_, really, is nothing more than the centralized business logic that results from choreographed functionality running behind the scenes, exchanging data with potentially thousands of clients constantly and concurrently.
+The _service_, really, is the centralized business logic that results from choreographed functionality running behind the scenes, exchanging data with potentially thousands of clients constantly and concurrently.

 And so, at first, I set out to design a rough user journey.
 What I wanted to understand is exactly how a user will interact with a service, how they request items, and how those requests transition through different states during their lifecycle.

 ## Jobs, Actions and Job Relationships

+Based on the idea, I established some terminology for myself.

 - A __Job__ is an entity that can be created by users, holding information such as the user's location, a description of what they want, as well as the amount they want to tip.
 - A __Job Owner__ is the user that created a specific job.